ECBarton/Retail-Websites-Overview/PITCHME.md

 ---

-### Our website versus others
+### Us vs. Them

-I’d like for you to explore state of the art functions.
+"I’d like for you to explore state of the art functions.
 Scanning our UPC codes, typing in measurements and cost/savings appear.
 Look at Cliqstudios.
-You can actually build your own cabinets.
+You can actually build your own cabinets."

+Steve Brimner

 ---

-#### Floor and Decor / Pros:
+### Floor and Decor / Pros:
 - Aesthetically pleasing design.
 - Responsive layout is very good.
 - Offers design services in-house.
 - Offers installation services in-house.
 - E-Commerce Site.

+---

+### Floor and Decor / Pros: (Cont'd)
-- Figures Bill of Materials based on unit of measure by price.
+- Figures Bill of Materials based on unit of measure.
 - Allows customers to keep up with their favorite products and projects. (wishlist)
 - Offers same store pickup.
 - Offers store to store delivery, then pickup.